garyesmith/wp7-php-block-registration-demo/README.md

 The demo block is a straightforward category posts block that retrieves some posts from a specified category, then displays their titles and thumbnails horizontally or vertically.

+A live demo of the front-end interface for this block is available at (https://wpdemo.garysmith.ca)[https://wpdemo.garysmith.ca/].

 **Sample Block Admin**